AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-aem-asset-viewers/c-html5-aem-int-video/c-html5-aem-int-video.md

 The primary use cases are web pages oriented for desktops or tablet devices, and also responsive designed pages that adjust layout automatically depending on the device type.

 Fixed size embedding is used when the viewer does not change its size after initial load.
-This is the best choice for web pages that have a static layout.
+This functionality is the best choice for web pages that have a static layout.

-Responsive design embedding assumes that the viewer may need to resize at runtime in response to the size change of its container `DIV`.
+Responsive design embedding assumes that the viewer needs resizing at runtime in response to the size change of its container `DIV`.
 The most common use case is adding a viewer to a web page that uses a flexible page layout.

 In responsive design embedding mode, the viewer behaves differently depending on the way web page sizes its container `DIV`.
 If the web page sets only the width of the container `DIV`, leaving its height unrestricted, the viewer automatically chooses its height according to the aspect ratio of the asset that is used.
 This functionality ensures that the asset fits perfectly into the view without any padding on the sides.
-This use case is the most common for web pages using responsive web design layout frameworks like Bootstrap, Foundation, and so on.
+This use case is the most common for web pages using responsive web design layout frameworks like Bootstrap and Foundation.

 Otherwise, if the web page sets both the width and the height for the viewer's container `DIV`, the viewer fills just that area and follows the size that the web page layout provides.
 A good example is embedding the viewer into a modal overlay, where the overlay is sized according to web browser window size.